Policy Statement on Provider Access

 The school will make the main hall, classrooms or private meeting rooms available for discussions between the provider and students, as appropriate to the activity.
 The school will also make available AV and other specialist equipment to support provider presentations.
 This will all be discussed and agreed in advance of the visit with the Careers Leader or a member of their team.

-Providers are welcome to leave a copy of their prospectus or other relevant course literature with the Careers Centre.
-The Careers Centre is available to all students at lunch and break times.
+Providers are welcome to leave a copy of their prospectus or other literature relevant to apprenticeships and technical education with the Careers Resource Centre.
+The Careers Resource Centre is managed by the Head of Careers and is accessible to all students at break and lunch times.

 Useful resources and external organisations